- 50 ways that MIT has transformed computer science: the countdown to our MAC50 celebration! (May 28-29)

 - Robots in our pockets?
 CSAIL panel discusses future of computing at SXSW Interactive

-February 25, 2014Four of CSAIL’s leading researchers will be participating in a special panel on the future of computing March 10 at SXSW Interactive, an annual technology festival in Austin, Texas.
+February 25, 2014Four of CSAIL’s leading researchers participated in a special panel on the future of computing March 10 at SXSW Interactive, an annual technology festival in Austin, Texas.

 - CSAIL team advances to finals of DARPA Robotics Challenge